techstackmedia/software-engineering-series/README.md

 By utilizing the `help`, `--help`, and `man` commands, we can access comprehensive documentation for each command type, enabling us to leverage the full potential of Linux command line tools.
 These resources facilitate efficient command usage, ensuring optimal productivity within the Linux environment.

+### Note

+On your system, various software packages are installed, each accompanied by documentation files located in the /usr/share/doc directory.
+These files primarily exist in plain text format, which can be easily accessed and viewed using the 'less' command.
+However, there are instances where certain files are in HTML format, enabling them to be conveniently viewed using a web browser.
+It is worth noting that some files in this directory may be compressed with the gzip compression program, denoted by the ".gz" extension.
+To handle such compressed text files, the gzip package provides a specialized version of 'less' called 'zless', which allows the contents of gzip-compressed files to be displayed seamlessly.

 ## References

 - [Hashnode](https://blog.techstackmedia.com/files-manipulation)